geealbers/iiiflowers/content/cover.md

 - Should we consider changing the command to `quire iiif`?

 - The catalogue entry viewer won't display IIIF images unless there's another non-IIIF image included in the carousel.
+See Adolphe Braun’s [[Flowers]](/catalogue/3/) for an example.
 [DEV-7105](https://jira.getty.edu/browse/DEV-7105)

 - (As an aside, let’s look at turning off mouseover/touch zoom behavior in the catalogue entry viewer.
 It’s problematic for users when I think the +/- controls suffice.)